GDBobby/MapleAssistant/source/readme.txt

 Name
 mastery
-Attack1 Attack2(skill names) --- (if you add/remove skills, update the skill structs)
-percent1 percent2
-lines1 lines2
 critchance (before SE)
-critdmg (before SE, default is 0) other modifiers default value is 1 (elemental charges, shadow partner, combo, berserk etc)
+critdmg (before SE, default is 0) other modifiers default value is 100 (elemental charges, shadow partner, combo, berserk etc)
-	include elemental staff and elemental amplification
-	Paladin is ordered Holy Fire Lightning Ice currently multiplied by 100 to prevent decimals, default is 100 ~@~@~@~@~@~@~@~@~@~
+	Paladin is ordered Holy Fire Lightning Ice currently multiplied by 100 to prevent decimals, meaning the default is 100

+Attack1 percent1 lines1 mobcount1
+speed[0][0], ....speed[0][4]...spamming speed = speed[0][5] if present
+	this is looped until endof or combo is reading combo
+	loops reading a skill names until endof or combo is read endof breaks all reading loops, ending the class reading

+~@~@~@~@~@~@~@~@~@~

+jobinfo.txt notes
+	assassinate needs to be the first skill for Shadower, or darksight delay wont be implemented properly if assassinate is the first skill in a combo, darksight delay will be applied if its the second skill in a combo, darksight delay is not applied unfortunately, other class combos are a little more complicated and are hand coded.
+Only shad supports additional combos